Euro 2020: Who has reached the knockout stage and who needs what to qualify?

 TURKEY: Pre-tournament dark horses Turkey crashed out in desperately disappointing fashion, failing to claim a single point in their three matches and scoring just one goal in the process.

-SWITZERLAND: Switzerland will have to wait and see how the rest of the groups play out before finding out if they qualify as a third place finisher.
+SWITZERLAND: Switzerland have qualified as one of the best four third-placed teams, due to their tally of four points.
+Their place in the last 16 was confirmed on Monday when Ukraine and Finland both finished third in their groups with three points.
+They still await news of which group winner they will play, depending on which groups the other third-placed sides qualify from.

-BELGIUM: Two wins from two saw the Red Devils become the second team guaranteed to be making an appearance in the last 16.
+BELGIUM: Two wins from two saw the Red Devils become the second team guaranteed to be making an appearance in the last 16 and they continued their 100 per cent record by beating Finland 2-0 in their final game to top the group on nine points.

 Roberto Martinez's side were ruthless against Russia, cruising to a comfortable 3-0 win, but were made to work much harder for their victory over Denmark, with the emergence from the bench of several 'golden generation' players turning the game on its head, Kevin De Bruyne in particular producing a sublime performance in a 2-1 win.